quay/clair/README.md

 ### Vulnerability Analysis

 There are two major ways to perform analysis of programs: [Static Analysis] and [Dynamic Analysis].
-Clair has been designed to perform *static analysis*.
+Clair has been designed to perform *static analysis*; containers never need to be executed.
-Thus, Clair does not execute containers nor does it require execution alongside running containers.
-Rather, Clair inspects the filesystem of the container image and attempts to index *features* into a database.
+Rather, the filesystem of the container image is inspected and *features* are indexed into a database.
 Features are anything that when present could be an indication of a vulnerability (e.g. the presence of a file or an installed software package).
-By indexing the features of an image into the database, Clair can query for affected images when new vulnerabilities get introduced without rescanning any images.
+By indexing the features of an image into the database, images only need to be rescanned when new features are added.

 [Static Analysis]: https://en.wikipedia.org/wiki/Static_program_analysis
 [Dynamic Analysis]: https://en.wikipedia.org/wiki/Dynamic_program_analysis